 Bastrop Public River Access

-The TPWD Bastrop-area access corridor is one of the cleanest public starts for this page's target reach.
+The TPWD Bastrop-area access area is one of the cleanest public starts for this page's target reach.

 Horseshoe on Colorado leased access